BhavyaShree16/Quiz_app/README.md

 # Quiz_app
 A simple and interactive quiz application built using **HTML**, **CSS**, and **JavaScript**.
-The app dynamically displays quiz questions, tracks the user's score, and provides feedback at the end of the quiz.
+The app dynamically displays quiz questions, tracks the user's score, and provides score at the end of the quiz.

 ## Features